 Launch a VM from a template and rename the machine

 Renaming the machine does not affect the GeoEvent Serverconfiguration if one was loaded into the template.
-If machine specific resources exist in the GeoEvent Server configuration, it is recommended to create the configuration after the VM is launched or import one from an XML configuration file (which can be modified in a text editor).
+If machine specific resources exist in the GeoEvent Server configuration, it is recommended that you create the configuration after the VM is launched or import one from an XML configuration file (which can be modified in a text editor).

 The machine can be added to the network, if necessary, so it can reference the other enterprise GIS components.